liyikwai/ENGG1340/README.md

   Users are strongly advised to see the information below and follow the instructions on input during use.
   1. Adding_Records
-     - _Input_: Command 'I' or 'E' represents adding income or expenses, 3 integer numbers indicating the day, month, year, a double numbers denoting the user's income or expenses,  a string denoting income source or expense purposes.
+     - _Input_: Command `I` or `E` represents adding income or expenses, 3 integer numbers indicating the day, month, year, a double numbers denoting the user's income or expenses,  a string denoting income source or expense purposes.
      - _Output_: A sturct dynamic array of the records.
-The record will be saved to a file named "Records.txt".
+The record will be saved to a file named `"Records.txt"`.

   2. Offering_Basic_Information
-     - _Input_: Command 'P'.
-Opening file "Records.txt"
+     - _Input_: Command `P`.
+Opening file `"Records.txt"`
      - _Output_: Print the information include the date, types of income or expense and amount to the screen.

   3. Editing_And_Deleting
-     - _Input_: For editing the datas, enter command 'C'.
+     - _Input_: For editing the datas, enter command `C`.
 Input 3 integers representing day, month, year and amount.
 A string representing the type of the correspond income of expense.
 After that, input the new date, amount and type of this record.
-For deleting the datas,enter command 'D'.
+For deleting the datas,enter command `D`.
 Then, input the day, month, year, amount and type of the income of expense to locate the position of the record to be deleted.
      - _Output_: A new struct dynamic array of the record after editing or deleting.

   4. Searching_The_Records
-     - _Input_: Command 'S'.
+     - _Input_: Command `S`.
 2 combinations of 3 integers representing day, month and year to specify the range of searching date.
 A string representing the type of the income or expense.
 2 double number representing the range of the searching amount.
      - _Output_: Searching information according to the range set from user's inputs

   5. Offering_Financial_Report